ohxrn/ohxrn/README.md

 #### 🚀 Let's Build the Future Together 🚀
-I'm always open to new oppor
+I'm always open to new opportunities.